 It’s essential you wait until stock prices reach the floor.
 When bubbles pop, sectors see dramatic losses for the most part.
 However, there are periods of a day or two when things seem like they’re working back up just before falling again.

 Making money following a bubble is a long-term, slow-and-steady play.
 You’re not going to miss much in a week or two.
 So wait until prices of stocks sector-wide tick up for a period of between two weeks and a month before diving back in.
 That helps protect you from a sudden crash caused by a bubble that hasn’t completely deflated.

 Pro tip: If you’re going to add stocks to your portfolio post-election, make sure you choose the best possible companies.
-Stock screeners can help you narrow down the choices to companies that meet your requirements.
+Stock screeners like Trade Ideas can help you narrow down the choices to companies that meet your requirements.
 Learn more about our favorite stock screeners.